-Calculate the heat loads
+Calculate the heat loads.

 When cooling or freezing a product, we must calculate the heat loads involved and need to know general information on the products we are processing.